The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 - Elementary school: learning Hebrew as a common language for all Jewish children in accordance with the modern Hebrew language developed by Eliezer Ben-Yehuda around 1900.

-- Secondary school: The following courses were offered for a comprehensive education
+- Secondary school: The following courses were aimed at providing a comprehensive education

-– Arabic, Turkish, German and English and French as foreign languages and languages of the sponsoring countries);
+– Arabic, Turkish, German as well as English and French as foreign languages and languages of the sponsoring countries);

 – thorough instruction in arithmetic and mathematics, science and drawing,